Icicleta/CV/README.md

 ## Skills

-#### HTML5, CSS3, Bootstrap
+#### HTML5, CSS3, Bootstrap, Jquery

 A course of Web Design opened me up to the world of web design and I was transmitted passion for web, I would have my first contacts with HTML, CSS operating within  web standards.
 I’ve worked in some projects as front-end developer what allowed me to improve my skills and have experience on:
-Interpreting graphic visual or interaction designs in HTML, CSS and Javascript.
+- Interpreting graphic visual or interaction designs in HTML, CSS and Javascript.
-Knowledge of how to employ the jQuery library for visual effects, event handling, and document manipulation.
+- Knowledge of how to employ the jQuery library for visual effects, event handling, and document manipulation.
-Testing cross-browser, cross-platform, and/or cross-device compatibility for inconsistencies.
+- Testing cross-browser, cross-platform, and/or cross-device compatibility for inconsistencies.
-Programming interaction with JavaScript and/or a library such as jQuery
+- Best practice in css file organization and structure.

   - [Personal websites handcoded](http://beatrizpenedoruzo.co.uk)
   - [Personal websites from edition and mofification of templates](http:viviancallegaro.com/)